Elizabeth Báthory: Early life and education

-Báthory was born in 1560 on a family estate in Nyírbátor, Royal Hungary.
-She spent her childhood at Ecsed Castle.
-Her father was Baron George VI Báthory of the Ecsed branch of the family, brother of Andrew Bonaventura Báthory, who had been voivode of Transylvania.
-Her mother was Baroness Anna Báthory (1539–1570), daughter of Stephen Báthory of Somlyó, also voivode of Transylvania, who was of the Somlyó branch.
-Through her mother, Elizabeth was the niece of the Hungarian noble Stephen Báthory (1533–1586), the King of Poland, the Grand Duke of Lithuania of the Polish–Lithuanian Commonwealth, and Prince of Transylvania.
-She had several siblings.
-Her older brother, Stephen Báthory (1555–1605), served as a Judge Royal of Hungary.
+Elizabeth was born in 1560 on a family estate in Nyírbátor, Royal Hungary, and spent her childhood at Ecsed Castle.
+Her father was Baron George VI Báthory (d.
+1570), of the Ecsed branch of the family, brother of Andrew Bonaventura Báthory (d.
+1566), who had been ruling Voivode of Transylvania.
+Her mother was Baroness Anna Báthory of Somlyó (1537–1570), member of the other line of the Báthory family, daughter of Stephen Báthory of Somlyó, Palatine of Hungary.
+Through her mother, Elizabeth was the niece of Stephen Báthory (1533–1586), Prince of Transylvania, who became the ruler of the Polish-Lithuanian Commonwealth as King of Poland and Grand Duke of Lithuania.
+She had several siblings; her older brother Stephen (1555–1605) served as a Judge Royal of Hungary.

+Báthory was raised a Calvinist Protestant, and learned Latin, German, Hungarian, and Greek as a young woman.
+Born into a privileged noble family, she was endowed with wealth, education, and a prominent social rank.
+A proposal made by some sources in order to explain Báthory's cruelty later in her life is that she was trained by her family to be cruel.

 As a child, Báthory had multiple seizures that may have been caused by epilepsy.
 At the time, symptoms relating to epilepsy were diagnosed as falling sickness and treatments included rubbing blood of a non-sufferer on the lips of an epileptic or giving the epileptic a mix of a non-sufferer's blood and piece of skull as their episode ended.

-A proposal made by some sources in order to explain Báthory's cruelty later in her life is that she was trained by her family to be cruel.

-Báthory was raised a Calvinist Protestant.
-As a young woman, she learned Latin, German, Hungarian and Greek.
-Born into a privileged family of nobility, Báthory was endowed with wealth, education and a prominent social rank.

 At the age of 13, before her first marriage, Báthory allegedly gave birth to a child.
 The child, said to have been fathered by a peasant boy, was supposedly given away to a local woman who was trusted by the Báthory family.
 The woman was paid for her actions, and the child was taken to Wallachia.
-Evidence of this pregnancy came up long after Elizabeth's death, through rumors spread by peasants; therefore, the validity of the rumor is often disputed.
+Evidence of this pregnancy came up long after Elizabeth's death, through rumours spread by peasants; therefore, the validity of the rumour is often disputed.